Military discharge: United States

+Most often, when someone leaves the US military, they are separated, not discharged.
 Enlisting in the US military generally entails an eight-year commitment, served with a combination of active and reserve service.
 Individuals who voluntarily separate from active duty with fewer than eight years normally fulfill the balance of their term in the Individual Ready Reserve (IRR).
 In the U.S., discharge or separation is not military retirement; personnel who serve for 20 years or longer are retired, and are transferred to the Retired Reserve.
 Members who are seriously disabled are also retired (receiving what is referred to as a Medical Retirement) rather than discharged.